quentin452/Ark-Survival-Evolved-Private-servermodpack/Ark survival modpack+server/LOG/1Theislands.md

 **other**

 * removed Builder's Improvements (vanilla improved) to prevent potential bugs with Structure +
-* should reduce loading time by 1min 30 seconds by removing .........
 * should reduce again loading time by removing some mods and using at the place Structures Plus

 V2.09